wwwehr/nearai/README.md

 - Download/upload models and datasets from the registry.
 See [examples/prepare_data.py](examples/prepare_data.py).
 - Store log events in the database.
 TODO Example.
 - Fetch information about running or past experiments.
 TODO Example.

+## Contributing

+To contribute to jasnah-cli, please follow the [CONTRIBUTING.md](CONTRIBUTING.md) guidelines.